During my many years of working at El Patio, I have seen hundreds of students pass through our system of courses.

 Good pronunciation is the very first portal through with we move towards letting go and changing our mind.
 Perhaps the out-of-body feeling is a fitting one, after all?

 Yes!
-We are scheduling a 1.5-hour Pronunciation Workshop for the Winter Intensives.
-It's called Pronunciation & Accent.
+A 2-hour Pronunciation Workshop is scheduled for the Spring Intensives.
+It's called Pronunciation & Accent (click the link to read about it).

 Not sure which course is right for your Spanish level?
 Test your Spanish level now!